 What does this mean for you, the business owner or digital marketer looking to boost our traffic figures?

 It's quite simple.
-On pages that have a strong conversion focus - pages that you want to rank on Google - supplement the written content with information-heavy, meaningful videos.
-Make sure to also name these videos appropriately.
+On pages with a strong conversion focus - pages that you want to rank on Google - supplement the written content with information-heavy, meaningful videos.
+Make sure also to name these videos appropriately.

 Sure, creating videos isn't cheap.
 But if you focus this spend on the right web pages, you won't need to make dozens of them, and the rewards are remarkable.
 Just ask any company that's seen one of their conversion-focused pages go from 20th position to second position.
 You'll recover this investment in no time.